 image of your application to run in the App Engine standard environment.

-Each build is run in the same region as your Cloud project.
+Each build is run in the same region as your Google Cloud project.
 Learn more

 about Managing build images.

 To programmatically deploy your apps, use the Admin API.

 You deploy your application to App Engine by deploying versions of your application's services and each of their configuration files.